garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 need to sniff signal from ground station to satellite (radiofreq.)

-this similution will simulate radiofrequency signals with UDP with tcpdump
+this simulation will simulate radiofrequency signals with UDP with tcpdump

 the simulation uses real ground software, real flight software, FEP, communication protocols (CCDS, TC/AOS), but no encryption

 sim. - "42" by NASA - supports orbital dynamics and environmental models
 - capture RF (udp) leaving ground station during command uplink pass and replay that RF (udp) traffic via tcpdump

-less than $7k to do RF capture and replay hardware in real life
+estimated less than $7k to do RF capture and replay hardware in real life

 need signal lock before sending commmand.
-No OP cmd is satellite equiv. of ping
+NO OP cmd is satellite equiv. of ping
 - command counter gets incremented for each successful command

 time to attack is when sat. moves away from ground station (signal lock lost).
 Ground station won't see anything wrong and the cmd counter increases